 3. Casa Grande

-Another national monument, Casa Grande is the namesake for the city it resides in.
+Another national monument, Casa Grande is located in Coolidge and one fantastic find.
 The ruins were home to the Hohokam until about the mid 15th century.
 The name refers to the largest of the structures in the area and the ruins underwent a restoration process in the 1890s.
 A large roof structure was erected over the ruins in 1932 in an effort to preserve the restoration and what's left.

 4. Casa Malpais